ids-s1-21/project-ECK/README.md

 era (2014-2020 excluding the 2021 season which is ongoing at the time of this analysis).
 This resulting data set was called *f1merged_hybrid*.

-Could this be due to Mercedes being faster than the other constructors?
-We investigated the average lap time of each key team and found that Mercedes has a slightly lower median lap time than the other teams by a few seconds.
-However, this isn’t a significant enough difference to explain their massive amount of wins - if it were, Ferrari and Red Bull would have a similar amount of wins to Mercedes due to having similar median lap times.

 Could this simply be due to Mercedes being outright faster than their competitors?
 We investigated the average lap time of each key team and found that Mercedes has only a slight advantage in median lap time over